-Website URL/ Enter the keywords or URLs that you want to Domain: block (or allow).
-Any URL with the keyword in it will be blocked.
+Website URL/ Enter the keywords or URLs that you want to Domain: allow.
+Any unlisted URL with the keyword will be blocked.

 Inbound Filters

 The Inbound Filter option is an advanced method of controlling data received from the Internet.
 With this feature you can configure inbound data filtering rules that control data based on an IP address range.
 Inbound Filters can be used with Virtual Server, Port Forwarding, or Remote Administration features.